CT SB 837 (Public Act 21-191, 2021) — View source legislation

 Exemptions

-Audit All Food Packaging Materials
+Review All Food Packaging Materials

 Connecticut covers all food packaging, not just plant fiber.
 Review every item: plastic containers, foam, wax-coated paper, film wraps, and fiber-based products.
 All must be free of intentionally added PFAS.